discourse/discourse/CONTRIBUTING.md

 3. Code

   Make some magic happen!
 Remember to:

   * Adhere to conventions.
-  * Update CHANGELOG with a description of your work.
+  * Update CHANGELOG with a detailed description of your work.
   * Include tests, and ensure they pass.
   * Remember to check to see if your new functionality has an impact on our Documentation, and include updates as appropriate.